1j01/nonsensical/README.md

 location of the module that has the data (might be in a sub node_modules folder? depending on npm version?), when postinstall runs

+maybe this package could provide a bin script to copy the wordnet data to a directory..

 In Node it should really use the [version of wordnet.js](https://github.com/nlp-compromise/wordnet.js) not [forked and ported for browser usage](https://github.com/wassname/wordnet.js).
 Currently the API works using webpack (and should work with browserify or other bundlers),